ohjeongwook/AMFParser/README.md

 Currently it's only providing parsing functionality and it provides experimental way to modify the existing contents inside AMF binary data.

+Old repository is left for reference purpose only: https://amfparser.codeplex.com/

 ## System Requirements
 ### FOR USE